 The breakfront of this mahogany bookcase overflows with a jumble of Parminter family souvenirs: shells, beadwork, semi-precious stones and votive statues piled onto raked shelving papered with Italian gouaches and prints bought in Switzerland.
 It is a rare surviving 'cabinet of curiosities', of a type beloved by18th-century antiquarians.
 Jane and Mary Parminter used this bookcase to store and display objects collected during their Grand Tour of Europe, while family members from subsequent generations have added to the collection over the years.

-A label affixed on the top indicates it was made for George Frend of Kenton, Devon, who was Jane Parminter's brother in law.
-He died in 1801 and his widow in 1805 and it appears that after either the first or second of those deaths this piece passed to Jane of A La Ronde since when it has been used as a cabinet of curiosities to display items including epherema from the Grand Tour.
-Purchased from Mrs Tudor Perkins 1991
+There is a handwritten paper label affixed to the top of the bookcase 'Geo Frend Esq.
+Southton, Near Kenton, Devon'.
+He was Jane Parminter's brother-in-law who died in 1801 and his widow in 1805.
+It appears that after either the first or second of those deaths this bookcase passed to Jane Parminter, since when it has been at A La Ronde and used as a cabinet of curiosities to display various items including ephemera from the Grand Tour.

 On top, nailed to the rear of the cornice : Geo Frend Esq., Southton, Near Kenton, Devon